For a better experience, click the Compatibility Mode icon above to turn off Compatibility Mode, which is only for viewing older websites.

 • Disseminate findings to a wide range of stakeholders and engage in both scientifically rigorous and socially responsible processes to translate findings to improve the health of the public

-• Develop a strong professional identity and prepare to contribute meaningfully in a career as a scientist, administrator, and/or educator, to ensure the continued impact of the social and behavioral sciences in public health
+• Develop a strong professional identity and prepare to contribute meaningfully in a career as a scientist, educator, and/or other type of professional, to ensure the continued impact of the social and behavioral sciences in public health

 Enhance your career and professional development with a PhD in Community Health and Prevention.
 Start your application today.